Mosin-Nagant Cleaning and Maintenance Kits and their "Oil Can" Marked Н/Щ

 Once we figure out the markings we realize that the cleaning and maintenance kit is official Soviet military issue, and the two-compartment can is clearly marked for oil on one side and solvent on the other.

-OK, this may not be terribly clear to you now, but this page will explain it!
+This may not be terribly clear to you now, but this page will explain it!

 The cleaning and maintenance kit is contained in a pair of pouches that can be carried on a belt.
 Leather straps are pulled over studs to hold the pouches closed.